 This section presents the internal QC checks that will be employed for field and laboratory measurements.

 7.1 FIELD QUALITY CONTROL

-7.1.1 Field Blanks and Equipment Rinse Blanks
+7.1.1 Field Blanks

 Internal QC checks will include analysis of field blanks to validate equipment cleanliness.
+Whenever possible, dedicated equipment will be employed to reduce the possibility of cross-contamination of samples.